bliff182/Bootstrap-Portfolio/README.md

 ### Overview

 This is an update to my Basic-Repository portfolio.
-This portfolio is built using the Bootstrap CSS Framework and its related components.
+This portfolio has been recreated using the Bootstrap CSS Framework and its related components.
+As a result, the site's layout is fully responsive.